biohackathon-japan/bh24-getting-shapes-from-large-rdf-inputs/paper/paper.md

 2. We ran the extraction process on each slice.
 3. We merged the resulting schemas into a single, unified schema.

 The shape extractor used in the second step was sheXer.
-The approach, results, and experiments conducted have been published [CITE SWAT4HCLS HERE].
+The approach, results, and experiments conducted have been published [@citesAsAuthority:fernandez2024extracting].

 In this project, we aim to refine this approach and explore new use cases for our prototype.